+- proportion

+- simplest form

-Section B has been expanded to consider finding the ratio given a fraction.
+- In this edition, Section B has been expanded to consider finding the ratio given a fraction.

-What was Section C (Equal ratios) in the previous edition has been split into 3 sections: Equal ratios, Lowest terms, and Proportions.
+What was Section C (Equal ratios) in the first edition has been split into 3 sections: Equal ratios, Lowest terms, and Proportions.
 This should give a clearer path through the material, as what was in the previous Section C was almost exclusively about writing ratios in lowest terms.